Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 • Conduct a screening call to discuss the candidate’s background, motivation, and fit for the role.

-• Conduct a detailed interview asking questions that probe technical competencies, problem-solving abilities, and cultural fit.
+• Conduct a detailed interview to assess technical competencies, problem-solving abilities, and cultural fit.
 Ask behavioral questions to understand past work experiences and outcomes.

 • Administer technical assessments or coding tests to evaluate skills objectively.